palahsu/BomberWhole/README.md

 ## How to Run Script

-You Need Windows or Linux or Mac.
+Note: You Need Windows or Linux or Mac.

 `python bomberwhole.py / python3 bomberwhole.py`